OT = Old Testament

 understanding of Jesus from these questionable scripts.

-songs, sayings, and stories by tradition bearers, loremasters, clan leaders, or
+in songs, sayings, and stories by tradition bearers, loremasters, clan

-religious leaders.
-Gradually these were written down, and then later collected
+leaders, or religious leaders.
+Gradually these were written down, and

-to form the manuscripts that became the basis of the Bible.
+then later collected to form the manuscripts that became the basis of

-was lost in history.
-Thus... the history of these scriptures becomes as
+language that was lost in history.
+Thus... the history of these

 ---- a scroll of Isaiah, dated at 200 BC among the Dead Sea Scrolls